rohiitgitam014/Predicting-28-Day-Mortality-in-Heart-Failure-Patients-Using-a-Random-Forest-Classifier/README.md

 Zhang, Z., Cao, L., Chen, R., Zhao, Y., Lv, L., Xu, Z., & Xu, P. (2021). *Electronic healthcare records and external outcome data for hospitalized patients with heart failure*. **Scientific Data, 8(1), 46**. [https://doi.org/10.1038/s41597-021-00835-9](https://doi.org/10.1038/s41597-021-00835-9)

-This article is suitable as the foundation for your GitHub repository's `README.md` or a Medium post, while clearly distinguishing the published dataset description from your own machine learning implementation using a Random Forest classifier.